As you can see from my photo, I share my home with many happy, healthy geckos.

-Heat and Light Sources for the Gecko Terrarium
+Light and Heat Sources for a Gecko Terrarium

 UV light is best provided through fluorescent tubes.
-Some Phelsuma experts believe that you can keep these reptiles without UV light, relying in a diet supplement that contains vitamin D as well as calcium.
-However, even if you decide against UVB tubes, bright light is still important in bringing out the beautiful colours of the geckos, and simulating their natural environment.
+Some Phelsuma experts believe that you can keep these reptiles without UV light, relying on a diet supplement that contains vitamin D as well as calcium.
+However, even if you decide against UV-B tubes, bright light is still important in bringing out the beautiful colours of the geckos and simulating their natural environment.

 I started off with separately bought starters and long fluorescent tubes, which I simply placed on the screen of the terrarium.
-However, I eventually bought exo-terra terrarium tops with compact fluorescent tubes.
-This is a much neater solution, since the starter is built in the cover, and avoids having a jumble of cables around the tank.
+However, I eventually bought Exo Terra terrarium tops with compact fluorescent tubes.
+This is a much neater solution, since the starter is built into the cover, and avoids having a jumble of cables around the tank.

 Background and Substrate

 Day geckos will spend no time on the ground, and the simplest setups can use kitchen towels to cover the ground.
-However, I find that a deep layer of orchid bark, or coconut chips on the bottom helps keep the humidity high, as well as looking a more natural.
+However, I find that a deep layer of orchid bark or coconut chips on the bottom helps keep the humidity high and looks more natural.

 Day Gecko Terrarium Décor

-It is important to decorate the terrarium with many perching and climbing surfaces for the geckos, they will be nervous and not feel secure in an empty box.
-Although it is possible to use wooden branches or even artificial limbs, I think the best results are obtained with pieces of bamboo which will not rot in the high humidity.
+It is important to decorate the terrarium with many perching and climbing surfaces for the geckos; they will be nervous and not feel secure in an empty box.
+Although it is possible to use wooden branches or even artificial limbs, I think the best results are obtained with pieces of bamboo that will not rot in the high humidity.